The Six Sins of Wikipedia

 A. We don't regret the decision to charge a subscription fee for the premium portions of Britannica Online.
 Today our site has thousands of free articles, and those who subscribe to our premium service pay a fraction of what it cost for access to a high-quality, reliable encyclopedia only a few years ago.
 About a hundred million people worldwide have access to the Encyclopaedia Britannica online, through schools, libraries, and universities, and they don't pay for it at all.

-all of the unreliable information that courses through the public sphere these
+Wikipedia but to all of the unreliable information that courses through the

-days, much of it on the Internet.
-The Web has been great for enabling
+public sphere these days, much of it on the Internet.
+The Web has been great

-publishers like us to reach many more people than we ever could before, but
+for enabling publishers like us to reach many more people than we ever could

-it's also made it possible for errors, propaganda, and urban myths to appear in
+before, but it's also made it possible for errors, propaganda, and urban myths

-the guise of factual truth.
-As more people realize that the contents of the
+to appear in the guise of factual truth.
+As more people realize that the

-Internet are often not what they seem to be, they've turned to sources like
+contents of the Internet are often not what they seem to be, they've turned to

-Britannica, which apply the same rigorous standards to our online products that
+sources like Britannica, which apply the same rigorous standards to our online

 all of our products.